 Other Professional Activities

 In addition to his work as an advocate, Bob has served as a mediator in a number of matters involving commercial and real estate disputes.
 He also volunteers his services to the local court system.

 Mr. Luckinbill writes regularly on topics relevant to his practice, focusing primarily on issues relating to employment law.

 Some recent articles include:

 - ‘Love and Other Drugs’ in Real Life, Law360, April 18, 2011, co-authored with former GCA Senior Counsel Elizabeth Roth

-- Wage-and-Hour Challenges in Drug Sales, The Recorder, August 17, 2011, co-authored with GCA law partner Elizabeth Roth
+- Wage-and-Hour Challenges in Drug Sales, The Recorder, August 17, 2011, co-authored with former GCA Senior Counsel Elizabeth Roth

 Mr. Luckinbill was appointed to two terms as a Commissioner on the City of Santa Clara’s Historical & Landmarks Commission.
 His last term came to an end in October 2015.
 The Historical & Landmarks Commission acts in an advisory capacity to the City Council in all matters pertaining to historical places and landmarks.
 This Commission provides advice on the naming and renaming of streets, museums and the establishment thereof in the City, and the marking and preservation of historical landmarks and places.

 On November 17, 2015, Mr. Luckinbill was recognized by the City Council of Santa Clara for his years of service to the City.

 Mr. Luckinbill has been a committed supporter of community youth sports.
 From 2000 through 2018, he served as a volunteer coach in the Palo Alto Babe Ruth League.
 The Babe Ruth program teaches skills, mental and physical development, a respect for the rules of the game, and basic ideals of sportsmanship and fair play.

 Before joining GCA Law Partners as a partner in 1995, Bob was an attorney at Wilson, Sonsini, Goodrich & Rosati in Palo Alto.
 During that time, he was involved in all aspects of that firm’s employment and general commercial litigation practices.
 In addition, Bob oversaw all aspects of discovery and fact finding in connection with a successful pro bono prisoner class action lawsuit relating to California’s Pelican Bay State Prison.